devhausleipzig/camp7-git-merging-practice/recipes/Gochujang Bibimbap Sauce.md

 #korean #sauces #bibimbap

-# Super Firey Dragon Breath Sauce
+# Bloody Bath Oil Recipe
 ![Gochujang bibimbap sauce in a bowl](https://mykoreankitchen.com/wp-content/uploads/2013/07/Bibimbap-Sauce.jpg)

 You might be confused as to why Gochujang needs its own recipe.
 This is not a how to make Korean curry paste from scratch.
 If you want to eat meals like Bibimbap *right*, you need to add a little pizazz.